 C. albicans EV marker definition

 Lists of proteins significantly enriched and exclusive in EVs from each strain were compared using the R package VennDiagram [61].
-Proteins common to all four strains were selected as potential EV positive protein markers.
+Proteins common to all the three strains and both morphologies were selected as potential EV positive protein markers.
 This was repeated for significantly enriched and exclusive proteins in WCL to define potential EV negative protein markers.
 Initial candidate EV marker proteins were refined using the following criteria to obtain a shortlist of the best potential markers.
 Ideal positive EV markers were proteins that satisfied MISEV2018 marker categories 1 and 2 [15] and had less than 5 transmembrane domains, no recognisable signal peptide, and were not detected in vesicle-depleted media [31].
 Ideal negative EV marker proteins were selected based on prior tagging with fluorescent proteins in literature, prior detection via Western blot, and adherence to MISEV2018 marker categories 3 or 4 [15].

 Data availability